testfairy/docs/docs/04_iOS_SDK/025_How_To_Upload_dSYM.md

 If you are not planning to upload your app to TestFairy and you are not using Xcode, follow these instrucitons to upload your debug symbols:

-1. Download the upload dSYM script from [here]("https://s3.amazonaws.com/testfairy/sdk/upload-dsym.sh") Locate your dSYM directory.
-It can be found under
+1. Download the upload dSYM script from [here]("https://s3.amazonaws.com/testfairy/sdk/upload-dsym.sh")
+2. Locate your dSYM directory.
+It can be found in:

      ```
     {XCODE}/DerivedData/{APP_DERIVED_DATA}/Builds/Products/{TARGET}/
       ```

 	For example, the dsym file for my ‘Hi’ app is stored here:

 	```
 	~/Library/Developer/Xcode/DerivedData/Hi-qqq/Build/Products/Debug-iphonesimulator/Hi.app.dSym
 	```

 2. Locate your Upload API Key, you can find it here (make sure not to use your App-token, which is a different thing entirely).

 3. Run this script:

 	 ```